antoanparashkevov/MPA-scaffold/README.md

 # REST API
-This is a basic rest service scaffold which can be used as a Rest API for any SPA application.
-It is flexible to extend it a different ways
+This is a basic MPA scaffold which can be used as a Rest API (with some additions) for any SPA application.
+It is flexible to extend it a different ways.
+Written on NodeJS with ExpressJS framework.

 # Table of contents
 - <a href="#project-structure">Project Structure</a>